To The Beach

 My mother slanted her eyes at me and said nothing for one long, breathless moment.
 Then:

-racing towards the water.
+even quicker ones, towards the water.

-Not too far out! our mother called.
+Not too far out! our mother called after us.

 Keep in sight!

 Deliciously cool it bloomed against our feet, licking, lapping, tickling – the water, slippery